rwieruch/blog_robinwieruch_content/react-eslint-webpack-babel.md

 }
 {{< /highlight >}}

 You should be able to start your app.
-There are no errors displayed, because we didn’t specify any rules yet.
+There are no errors displayed, because you didn’t specify rules yet.

 {{% chapter_header "ESLint Rules" "eslintRules" %}}

-Let’s add our first rule.
+ESLint rules apply for a lot of different code style use cases.
+You can check the {{% a_blank "list of available ESLint rules" "http://eslint.org/docs/rules/" %}}.
+Let’s add your first rule.

 *.eslintrc*